secretaria-ICA/Classificacao_do_Tempo_de_Inatividade_em_Kpis_de_Manutencao_na_Industria_d_Mineracao/README.md

 The objective of this study is to find out explanations or reasons why the production and the crusher output have a negative variation if compared with the budget.
 Therefore, it could be assumed that there are some variables impacting the crusher throughput.
 A comprehensive diagnosis is recommended, including the Time usage model for fixed Plants, which will require to understand and take into consideration at least the following points:

-•Identify the  bottlenecks (equipment) in the  process.
+• Identify the  bottlenecks (equipment) in the  process.
-•Time usage model* considering: inputs (attributes) and output Kpi`s, in annual (52 weeks) and monthly timeframes.
+• Time usage model* considering: inputs (attributes) and output Kpi`s, in annual (52 weeks) and monthly timeframes.
-•Data found in the compiled daily reports at the Short Term Planning area plant.
+• Data found in the compiled daily reports at the Short Term Planning area plant.
-•The included data analysis is from 1 July 2009 through October 2010.
+• The included data analysis is from 1 July 2009 through October 2010.
 The period analyzed includes 12 months of on-budget
 	  production.
-•The right operational discipline to plan and execute the programmed and non-programmed maintenance, not including crusher upstream
-	  and downstream operation.
+• The right operational discipline to plan and execute the programmed and non-programmed maintenance, not including crusher upstream and downstream operation.

 Definitions: